 Ernest Hemingway is the author and narrator of the book.
-An American writer born in the suburbs of Chicago, Hemingway served in the First World War before moving to Paris as a foreign correspondent for… (read full character analysis)
+An American writer born in the suburbs of Chicago, Hemingway served in the First World War before moving to Paris as a foreign correspondent for… read analysis of Ernest Hemingway

 Gertrude Stein is an American writer who lives in Paris with her partner, Alice B. Toklas.
-Their home, 27 rue de Fleurus, is a hub of creative and intellectual activity, and Stein exerts a… (read full character analysis)
+Their home, 27 rue de Fleurus, is a hub of creative and intellectual activity, and Stein exerts a… read analysis of Gertude Stein

 Sylvia Beach is the owner of the English language bookstore Shakespeare & Company, which serves as another important hub of expatriate literary activity.
-Beach serves a mentor and benefactor to Hemingway, allowing him to… (read full character analysis)
+Beach serves a mentor and benefactor to Hemingway, allowing him to… read analysis of Sylvia Beach

 James Joyce is one of the most important writers of the era.
 He lives in Paris and dines at Michaud’s (an expensive restaurant) with his wife, Nora, and their children.
-Hemingway looks up to… (read full character analysis)
+Hemingway looks up to… read analysis of James Joyce

 Hadley is Hemingway’s first wife and the mother of Bumby.
 Born in St. Louis, she moves to Paris with Hemingway, living there until their marriage ends and Hemingway marries Pauline Pfeiffer.